PM-KVQ: Progressive Mixed-precision KV Cache Quantization for Long-CoT LLMs: Method

-In addition, for the bit-width shrinking strategy, we design an ``\textbf{Equivalent Right Shift}'' strategy that is equivalent to directly de-quantizing the $2b$-bit KV Cache and then quantizing it to $b$-bit.
+In addition, for the bit-width shrinking strategy, we design an ``\textbf{Equivalent Right Shift}'' strategy that is mathematically equivalent to de-quantizing the $2b$-bit KV Cache and then quantizing it to $b$-bit.
 Here, $b$ can be 8, 4, or 2, corresponding to shrinking the KV Cache from 16-bit to 8-bit, 8-bit to 4-bit, and 4-bit to 2-bit, respectively.
 Specifically, we formulize the bit-width shrinking strategy by using integer addition and shifting as follows:

-where $\mathbf{X}_{b}$ and $\mathbf{X}_{2b}$ represent the $b$-bit ant $2b$-bit tensor respectively.
+where $\mathbf{X}_{b}$ and $\mathbf{X}_{2b}$ represent the $b$-bit and $2b$-bit tensor respectively.
 We keep the zero point unchanged ($Z_b = Z_{2b}$) and increase the scaling factor to $S_b = (2^b + 1) S_{2b}$ to preserve the dynamic range of the data distribution.
-Furthermore, we compare the effect of three different bit-width shrinking strategies and show that the proposed ``Equivalent Right Shift'' strategy can achieve better performance, as detailed in \cref{sec:exp-ablation-pm}.
+The detailed proof of equivalence for \cref{eq:equivalent_shift} is shown in \cref{add:proof}.
+Furthermore, we compare the effect of three different bit-width shrinking strategies and show that the ``Equivalent Right Shift'' strategy achieves better performance, as detailed in \cref{sec:exp-ablation-pm}.